Emma Slade: Career and robbery

-Slade worked briefly at a retirement home in Whitstable before applying to HSBC's Global Banking Graduate Programme, to which she was accepted with five other people.
-She was the only woman in the programme.
-Slade finished the Graduate Programme with a Investment Management Certificate, then enrolled in a Chartered Financial Analyst course run by AIMR.
-She completed her first set of CFA exams in New York City in 1995 before returning to London.
+Slade worked briefly at a retirement home in Whitstable, Kent, before applying to HSBC's Global Banking Graduate Programme.
+Slade enrolled in a Chartered Financial Analyst course run by AIMR and completed her first set of CFA exams in New York City in 1995 before returning to London.
 The following year, she went to Hong Kong to work in marketing while finishing her third level exams.
 She completed the programme in 1997 with the highest marks.

 In September 1997, while on a business trip, Slade was held at gunpoint in her Jakarta hotel room.
-The English press incorrectly reported that she had been on holiday.
-When the Jakarta police showed her a picture of her attacker bloodied and in his underwear, she was unexpectedly "overwhelmed with compassion for him, and for me, and for the whole situation."
+When the Jakarta police showed her a picture of her attacker bloodied and in his underwear, she was unexpectedly "overwhelmed with compassion for him, and for me, and for the whole situation," she told Time magazine.
 She finished her business trip accompanied by a bodyguard before returning to work in Hong Kong.
 Shortly after, she was diagnosed with severe post-traumatic stress disorder.
 She struggled with flashbacks and difficulty separating the past and present.
-After "unexpected hostility" from her supervisor, she returned to England, where she joined an intensive two-week therapy programme in Ticehurst Priory's PTSD unit.
+She returned to England, where she joined an intensive two-week therapy programme in Ticehurst Priory's PTSD unit.
 Slade continued to work at HSBC in London after her discharge but had difficulty finding satisfaction in her career.
 The robbery, though traumatic, made her want to "explore more of what [she] could potentially do with [her] life."
 She left HSBC in 1998 but returned to work as a hedge fund analyst from 2005 to 2008.